Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Get-AzureRmSqlInstanceDatabase.md

 FailoverGroupId          :
 ```

-This command gets a database named managedDatabase1 from a managed instance named managedInstance1.
+This command gets a database named managedDatabase1 from a instance named managedInstance1.

 ## PARAMETERS